aljaymarcos780-cyber/AI-UI/README.md

 - Promoting collaboration: It encourages contributions by guaranteeing that enhancements benefit everyone, reducing the risk of forks diverging into incompatible proprietary versions.
 - Legal clarity: It provides strong protections against patent claims and ensures freedom to run, study, share, and modify the code, with no warranties but clear liability limits.

 This aligns with the project's privacy-first ethos, as it keeps AI interfaces open and accountable.
-If you meant a different license or aspect, clarify.

 ---